-The Red Turtle is now available to stream at SBS on Demand.
-Scroll down for links.
+The Red Turtle screens on NITV tis week.
+Scroll down for details.

 Fifteen years ago, Michael Dudok de Wit won the Academy Award for short animation for his deceptively simple but quietly shattering story of the daddy/daughter bond, Father & Daughter.
 In it, a young girl sees her father off at the water’s edge and his subsequent absence casts a shadow over the rest of her life.
 The film went on to achieve a sort of cult status, and is studied in film schools as a classic example of articulating ‘longing’ on screen.